Grammar: Education

 The Serbian variant of Serbo-Croatian is likewise divided; Serbia and the Republika Srpska of Bosnia and Herzegovina use their own distinct normative subvarieties, with differences in yat reflexes.
 The existence and codification of a distinct Montenegrin standard is a matter of controversy, some treat Montenegrin as a separate standard lect, and some think that it should be considered another form of Serbian.

 Norwegian has two standards, Bokmål and Nynorsk, the choice between which is subject to controversy: Each Norwegian municipality can either declare one as its official language or it can remain "language neutral".
 Nynorsk is backed by 27 percent of municipalities.
 The main language used in primary schools, chosen by referendum within the local school district, normally follows the official language of its municipality.
 Standard German emerged from the standardized chancellery use of High German in the 16th and 17th centuries.
 Until about 1800, it was almost exclusively a written language, but now it is so widely spoken that most of the former German dialects are nearly extinct.

 Standard Chinese has official status as the standard spoken form of the Chinese language in the People's Republic of China (PRC), the Republic of China (ROC), and the Republic of Singapore.
 Pronunciation of Standard Chinese is based on the local accent of Mandarin Chinese from Luanping, Chengde in Hebei Province near Beijing, while grammar and syntax are based on modern vernacular written Chinese.

 Modern Standard Arabic is directly based on Classical Arabic, the language of the Qur'an.
 The Hindustani language has two standards, Hindi and Urdu.

 In the United States, the Society for the Promotion of Good Grammar designated 4 March as National Grammar Day in 2008.

+Grammar instructions also differs between first-language (L1) and second-language (L2) learners, especially in academic writing.
+First-language (L1) are those composing in their native language, while second-language (L2) writers are writing in language they learned after childhood.
+Research shows that L2 learners face additional challenges when revising grammar, as they must manage both language acquisition and writing development at the same time.
+According to Ester Odilia Breuer, revision in L2 writing is cognitively demanding and occurs not only after writing, but also during the planning and drafting stages.
+She argues that L2 writers often reorganize ideas and revise structure while composing, unlike L1 writers who may rely more on intuition and automatic grammar use.